Who You Calling ‘NPC’?

 Born out of early tabletop role-playing games (RPGs), NPCs were never intended to erase anyone’s personhood or to imply actual humans were mindless automatons.
 Rather game-builders developed NPCs to do the very opposite: help RPG moderators build a world of possibilities for players.

 The term NPC was first popularized by Dungeons & Dragons, created by E. Gary Gygax and Dave Arneson in 1974.
 The genre-defining collaborative storytelling game allowed you to play as your alter ego in an imaginary world brimming with adventure.
-You could be a fighter, magic-user, cleric, or chief; a human, dwarf, half-elf, or hobbit; and lawful, neutral, or chaotic.
+You could be a fighter, magic-user, cleric, or chief; a human, dwarf, half-elf, or hobbit; as well as lawful, neutral, or chaotic.
 A designated Dungeon Master (DM) facilitated the game, developing and fleshing out the campaigns you embarked on, and serving as referee and judge when necessary.

 Anything (really, anything, the game stressed) could happen.
 That’s how non-player characters took off; DMs leaned on NPCs to broaden and further story arcs.
 The original D&D rulebook even included a section dedicated to the “non-player character,” which touched on basic rules of engagement, like what happens when you hire the services of an NPC (they could help if they “receive their pay regularly, are treated fairly, and are not continually exposed to extra-hazardous duty, and receive bonuses when they are taking part in some dangerous venture”).